Andr\'{e}-Quillen homology and complete intersection flat dimension: Some Background Material

 \section{Some Background Material}

 This section lists important foundational material for use in this paper.
-We use the notations $\mu_R(M)$ and $\edim(R)$ for the minimal number of generators of the $R$-module $M$ and the embedding dimension of the ring $R$, respectively.
+We use the notations $\mu_R(M)$ and $\edim(R)$ for the minimal number of generators of a finitely generated $R$-module $M$ and the embedding dimension of the ring $R$, respectively.

 The objects defined in the next definition are from the work of Avramov, Foxby, and B. Herzog~\cite{AFH}.